hoppergee/multi-tenant-support/README.md

 ## What make it differnce on details

 It protects data in every scenario in great detail.
 Currently, you can't find any multi-tenant gems doing a full data leak protect on ActiveRecord.
-But this gem does this work.
+But this gem does it.

 Our protection code mainly focus on 5 scenarios: